tom-entwisle/nc-news/README.md

 ## Acknowledgements

-All of the NC tutors who helped me get things working - none moreso than Ant Media who has the patience of a saint and helped me to not get stressed when things didn't work.
+All of the NC tutors who helped me get things working - none moreso than Ant Medina who has the patience of a saint and helped me to not get stressed when things didn't work.

 ![](1.gif)